Part V, first instalment:

 - Suffering has an end – the extinction of craving

-To a (very) recently quit drug addict, this all looked highly applicable, especially the bit about craving, or at least as I then understood that word – there’s a little more to it than immediately meets the eye.
+When I first heard these, as a (very) recently quit drug addict, this all looked highly applicable, especially the bit about craving, or at least as I then understood that word – there’s a little more to it than immediately meets the eye.
 Initially, I thought “gosh! so that’s the Buddhist approach to recovery, how very sensible” but I was quickly corrected to understanding that this is, in fact, Buddhism.

 All of the rest of the teaching, all four-and-a-half decades of it, can be seen as either more sophisticated explanations of this process, or in the most part, explorations of various ways to go about working on those eight categories in the fourth Truth, which are called the “Eightfold Path”.
 But essentially, there it all is, on day one – Buddha gave the goods away, there is no “unlock secret level” that you get to later.

 This lucky fit is no coincidence though, since I think that taking addiction as a metaphor of how Buddha saw the entire human condition and what makes it difficult, and how most of our attempts to ease it are self-defeating – holds up pretty well.
 But before exploring any more of this, since it is all a logical process with each step proceeding from the one before it; we had better take a really good look at that starting point.
 A little underwhelm-ment, could perhaps be forgiven.
 So – “there is suffering”, is there?
 That is the big reveal?
 Really?

 Yes, really.
 It is a massive reveal, when we look through the lens of Sajja [integrity] – we can say that we perceive or believe something, but do we act as if it were true?

 “The difference between theory and practice, is that in theory, there is no difference.” – various attributions, wasn’t Einstein